-A person with HIV can get sick very easily from many different medical problems.
+A person with HIV can get sick easily from many different medical problems, especially if they are not taking ART.
 The rest of this chapter has information about the most common of these problems and how an individual or family may care for them.

 Just because someone has one of these problems does not mean she has AIDS.
 This information will be helpful to anyone suffering from one of these illnesses.

 - 2 Diarrhea

 - 4 Nausea and vomiting

 - 6 Problems with the Mouth and Throat